resist-js/resist/packages/@resist.js/go/templates/default/docs/en-US/PROJECT_CHARTER.md

 **Decision-making**

-resist.js features can be discussed in GitHub issues and/or projects.
+~APP_NAME~ features can be discussed in GitHub issues and/or projects.
 Consensus on a discussion is reached when there is no objection by any collaborators.